aimeecodes/aimee.codes/_posts/2021-07-06-continued-cleaning.md

   '0' + fulldatadf['PID'].map(str)
 {% endhighlight %}

-Note that I will not be including `PID` in the model, but will be using it to pull address data from <a href='http://www.cityofames.org/assessor/'>the Ames site</a> (a post in and of itself, for a later date).
+Note that I will not be including `PID` in the model.

 ___